TriGuez/GNLSE/README.md

 ```
 Description :

-This function computes the complex enveloppe of an optical pulse after its propagation in a given optical fiber by solving eq. **(1)**.
+This function computes the complex envelop of an optical pulse after its propagation in a given optical fiber by solving eq. **(1)**.
 This solver is based on a RK4IP algorithm, and is using an intelligent adaptative stepsize from [3].

 Inputs :

-* E : Complex enveloppe of the input optical pulse
+* E : Complex envelop of the input optical pulse
 * L : Length of the fiber [m]
 * h : Initial stepsize [m]
 * alpha : Confinement losses of the fiber [m $^{-1}$]